tinialabs/next-theme-novela/README.md

 # Novela — A blog theme for Next.js

+The beautiful blog theme from Narative adapted by Tinia Labs for Next.js with blazing fast performance.

 With minimal styling and maximum features — including multiple homepage layouts, built-in social sharing and dark mode — Novela makes it easy to start publishing beautiful articles and stories with Next.js.

 Novela is built by the team at [Narative](https://www.narative.co), updated by [Tinia Labs](https://tinia.org) to work on Next.js, and built for everyone that loves the web.

 Special thanks to [@jpvalery](https://github.com/jpvalery) for helping maintain the original Gatsby version of Novela.

+See [tinialabs/next-starter-novela](https://github.com/tinialabs/next-starter-novela) for a complete starter kit that uses this theme.

 <div>
 <a href="https://novela.tinia.vercel.app/" target="_blank">